cuckoosandbox/cuckoo/docs/book/src/customization/packages.rst

                 return self.execute(path, args)

 It seems really easy, thanks to all method inherited by Package object.
-Let's have a look as some of the main methods an anlysis packeage inherits from Package object:
+Let's have a look as some of the main methods an analysis package inherits from Package object:

     .. code-block:: python